What Is Mastitis?

 - You have prolonged, unexplained breast pain.

-- You have any other associated symptoms such as redness, swelling, pain that interferes with breastfeeding, a mass or tender lump in the breast that does not disappear after breastfeeding.
+- You have any other symptoms such as redness, swelling, pain that interferes with breastfeeding, or a mass or tender lump in the breast that does not disappear after breastfeeding.

-- If you are breastfeeding, call your doctor if you develop any symptoms of breast infection so that treatment may be started promptly.
+- If you are breastfeeding, call your doctor if you have any symptoms of breast infection so that treatment may be started right away.

-You may need to be evaluated in a hospital's emergency department if the breast pain is associated with other signs of an infection (such as a fever, swelling, or redness to the breast) and if your health care provider cannot see you promptly.
+You may need to be evaluated in a hospital's emergency department if the breast pain is linked to other signs of an infection (such as a fever, swelling, or redness to the breast) and if your health care provider cannot see you right away.
 The below symptoms require emergency treatment:

 The diagnosis of mastitis and a breast abscess can usually be made based on a physical exam.

 - If it is unclear whether a mass is due to a fluid-filled abscess or to a solid mass such as a tumor, a test such as an ultrasound may be done.
-An ultrasound may also be helpful in distinguishing between simple mastitis and abscess or in diagnosing an abscess deep in the breast.
+An ultrasound may also help tell whether you have simple mastitis and an abscess, or it may help diagnose an abscess deep in the breast.
 This noninvasive test allows your doctor to directly visualize the abscess by placing an ultrasound probe over your breast.
 If an abscess is confirmed, aspiration or surgical drainage, and IV antibiotics, are often required.

-- Cultures may be taken, either of breast milk or of material taken out of an abscess through a syringe, to determine the type of organism causing the infection.
+- Cultures may be taken, either of breast milk or of material taken out of an abscess through a syringe, to find out the type of organism causing the infection.
 This information can help your doctor decide what kind of antibiotic to use.

-- Nonbreastfeeding women with mastitis, or those who do not respond to treatment, may have a mammogram or breast biopsy.
-This is a precautionary measure because a rare type of breast cancer can produce symptoms of mastitis.
+- Non-breastfeeding women with mastitis, or those who do not respond to treatment, may have a mammogram or breast biopsy.
+This is a precaution because a rare type of breast cancer can produce symptoms of mastitis.

 After you see a doctor, try the following to help your breast infection heal.

-- Pain medication: Take acetaminophen (Tylenol) or ibuprofen (such as Advil) for pain.
+- Pain medication.
+Take acetaminophen or ibuprofen for pain.
 These drugs are safe while breastfeeding and will not harm your baby.
-Your doctor may prescribe a prescription strength pain reliever if your pain is severe and not relieved with over-the-counter medication.
+Your doctor may prescribe a prescription-strength pain reliever if your pain is severe and not relieved with over-the-counter medication.

-- Avoid using ice packs just before breastfeeding because it can slow down milk flow.
+- Apply ice.
+Place an ice pack or a bag of frozen vegetables on the swollen breast to bring down swelling.
+Avoid using ice packs just before breastfeeding because it can slow down milk flow.